abrar-sde/Sprint_Review_App/README.md

 # Sprint Review Dashboard

 The Sprint Review Dashboard is a comprehensive web application designed to manage and facilitate sprint reviews in Agile teams.
-The app allows team members to collaborate in real-time during sprint reviews, ensuring that feedback is collected efficiently and stored securely.

 ## Features